tradergu/tradergu.github.io/_posts/2025-02-01-Google-Trading-dashboard.md

 ### Advanced: Fetching Current Prices Using ISIN

 [Google Finance](https://support.google.com/docs/answer/3093281?hl=en) is a powerful Sheets tool, but it has limitations when fetching certain financial instruments like mutual funds or ETFs.
-The below script helps retrieve real-time prices using ISIN numbers, a standardized identifier for securities.

-Luckily, someone smarter than me figured out a way to **track current prices using ISIN numbers** with a custom Google Apps Script.
+Luckily, someone smarter than me figured out a way to **track current prices using ISIN numbers* (a standardized identifier for securities) with a custom Google Apps Script.

 > Big shout-out to the author of [this blog post](https://kollpakontot.blogspot.com/2024/10/indexfonders-nav-kurs-i-google-sheets.html) where I first found this method—it’s something I’ve wanted for months. 🙌 ☕️
 {: .prompt-tip }